LexoL/ds_gcd_courseproject/CodeBook.md

 1. describes the variables, the data, and any transformations or work that we performed to clean up the data
 2. modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.

-According to the course project assignment we extensivly copy, cite, slightly update and modify the original data code book sources and then describe the data, variables, transformations, and work we performed.
+According to the course project assignment we extensively copy, cite, slightly update and modify the original data code book sources and then describe the data, variables, transformations, and work we performed.

 The original data source reference is provided at the end of this document.